Naloxone in Ontario Workplace Overview

 days after you enrol

-Why Register for the Ontario Workplace Naloxone Program with the Canadian Red Cross?
+Why take this training with the Canadian Red Cross?

 1. Course delivery is online and self-directed for flexibility and convenience.
 No appointment is needed.